customerio/fairway/README.markdown

 ## Queuing messages

 In order to queue messages, you need to register a queue.
-You can register multiple queues, and each queue will contain delivered messages.
+You can register multiple queues, and each queue will receive delivered messages.

 Registering a queue is part of your fairway configuration: